MHA-RAG: Improving Efficiency, Accuracy, and Consistency by Encoding Exemplars as Soft Prompts: Experiments, Results, and Discussion

 \subsection{Experimental Setup}

-\textbf{Benchmarks.} In this work, we focus on domains where language models exhibit weak zero-shot performance, but can benefit substantially from in-context exemplars or documents.
-Such exemplars provide cues in the form of analogies to similar samples, domain-specific formats (e.g., SMILES strings for molecules), specialized vocabulary and facts, or templates for step-by-step reasoning.
+\textbf{Benchmarks.} In this work, we focus on domains or tasks where foundation models exhibit weak zero-shot performance, but can benefit from in-context exemplars.
+Such exemplars provide cues in the form of analogies to similar samples, domain-specific formats (e.g., SMILES strings for molecules), specialized vocabulary, or templates for step-by-step reasoning.
 We therefore benchmark across two groups of tasks.
-The first group involves limited-data molecular-property-prediction tasks: (a) \textit{BACE} [train/test split: 1413/100]---binary classification of whether a molecule inhibits BACE1; (b) \textit{BBBP} [train/test split: 1950/100]---prediction of blood–brain barrier penetration (Yes/No); (c) \textit{ClinTox} [train/test split: 1384/100]---classification of molecules as clinically trial toxic vs. non-toxic \citep{guo2023can}.
-The second group consists of a medium-scale task: (d) \textit{PubMedQA} [train/test split: 30250/890]---biomedical question answering \citep{jin2019pubmedqa}.
+The first group involves limited-data molecular-property-prediction tasks: (a) \textit{BACE} [train/test split: 1,413/100]---binary classification of whether a molecule inhibits BACE1; (b) \textit{BBBP} [train/test split: 1,950/100]---prediction of blood–brain barrier penetration (Yes/No); (c) \textit{ClinTox} [train/test split: 1,384/100]---classification of molecules as clinically trial toxic vs. non-toxic \cite{guo2023can}.
+The second group consists of medium-scale tasks on molecular reasoning and general language understanding: (d) \textit{ChEBI-Design} [train/test split: 26,407/100]---generating new molecules from their descriptions and (e) \textit{Captioning} [train/test split: 26,407/100]---generating text-based description that describes the molecule \cite{edwards2022translation,edwards2021text2mol}. (f) \textit{MMLU-Pro} [train/test split: 6,011/6,019] -- enhanced multi-task language understanding across 14 disciplines \cite{wang2024mmlu}.
+Additional performance comparison on the math-reasoning benchmark can be found in Appendix \ref{sec:math_benchmark}.

-\textbf{Performance Metrics.} For yes/no classification tasks, we report the geometric mean of the True-Positive and True-Negative rates, because it equally values both classes and avoids the biases of accuracy or F1 under skewed label distributions.
-We call this quantity the ``Effective Accuracy.''
-To quantify overall improvement relative to RAG, we compute $\Delta_{\text{RAG}}^{\text{avg}}=\sqrt[\leftroot{-2}\uproot{2}n]{\prod_{i=1}^n(100+o_i^{method}-o_i^{RAG})} - 100$ where $o_i$ is the score of a method on task $i$, and $n$ is the total number of benchmark tasks across language models.
+\textbf{Performance Metrics.} For yes/no classification tasks, we report the \textit{geometric mean} of the True-Positive and True-Negative rates, as it avoids the biases of accuracy or F1 under skewed label distributions.
+We call this quantity the ``\textit{Effective Accuracy}''.
+For ChEBI-Design, we report Molecular ACCess System (\textit{MACCS}), which measures similarity over molecular structural fingerprints; for Captioning, we report \textit{BLEU-4} to measure phrase-level precision---critical for chemically accurate descriptors.
+For MMLU-Pro, we report \textit{accuracy} to measure whether the model selects the correct option.
+To quantify improvement of a method relative to any given baseline, we compute $\Delta_{\text{baseline}}^{\text{avg}}=\sqrt[\leftroot{-2}\uproot{2}n]{\prod_{i=1}^n(100+o_i^{method}-o_i^{baseline})} - 100$ where $o_i$ is the score of the method on task $i$, and $n$ is the total number of benchmark tasks.